LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/overview.md

 We try to stay terminology agnostic as much as we can, but some vocab you just have to learn to use USd.
 We compiled a small [cheat sheet](../glossary.md) here, that can assist you with all those weird Usd words.
 ~~~

+Getting down the basic building blocks down is crucial, so take your time!
+In the current state the examples are a bit "dry", we'll try to make it more entertaining in the future.

 Get yourself comfortable and let's get ready to roll!
 You'll master the principles of Usd in no time!